Explore

 The story

-That history matters because it still shapes how the place should be read today.
+That history matters because it still shapes how the place feels today.
 Arctic Canada is not simply another cold destination or another remote one.
-It is a landscape where commitment, logistics, and exposure all become real parts of the trip early.
-Even the support structure often feels more like part of the route than something quietly sitting outside it.
+It is a landscape where commitment, distance, ice, and exposure become part of the story early.

 That is what gives Arctic Canada its enduring gravity.
 It is a place where scale is not decorative.
 It changes the whole character of travel.